-Mark McQueen is a Managing Partner at Ortecha, a DCAM Authorized Partner data management consultancy.
-Mark is a former best practice and process management expert for the EDM Council.
+Mark McQueen is a best practice and process management expert for the EDM Council.
 Mark is DCAM Foundations and Framework/Applied Accredited, Six Sigma Black Belt Certified, and Strategic Foresight Accredited-University of Houston.
+Mark is a Managing Partner at Ortecha, a DCAM Authorized Partner data management consultancy.